Senior Lecturer - Computing

 - Natural Language Processing (20 Credits)

-A typical offer could be BCC at A-Level or DMM at BTEC.
 Applicants will be expected to have achieved GCSE Mathematics (or equivalent) at grade C/4 or above.
 We welcome international applicants and applications from students with a range of non-traditional educational or professional qualifications.

 For information on how to apply to study with us, please see our How to Apply page.